IgorClemente/bootcamp-gostack-module2-3/README.md

   <a href="#memo-licença">Licença</a>
 </p>

-## :rocket: Sobre o desafio
+## :rocket: Objetivo

-Crie uma aplicação para armazenar projetos e suas tarefas do zero utilizando [Express](https://expressjs.com/pt-br/).
+Aplicação Backend feita para rodar no servidor NodeJS [Express](https://expressjs.com/pt-br/).

 ### Rotas